-There are a variety of applications on Windows to open .RAR files, and while the default choice is WinRAR by the developers of the .RAR file format, it’s not free.
-If you need to create files, that’s your best bet, but if you just need to extract them, you’ll want to use the free and open source 7-Zip application instead.
+There are a variety of applications on Windows that can open RAR files.
+The default choice is WinRAR, made by the developers of the RAR file format, but it’s not a free app.
+If you want to create RAR files, WinRAR is your best bet.
+However, if you just need to extract a RAR file, the free and open source 7-Zip app is a better choice.

-In Mac OS X there are not as many choices as on the more popular Windows platform, however there are still a few choices, like the free app “The Unarchiver“, which has great support for multi-part archive files.
-Once installed, you can launch the app to associate file types with the app:
+There are not as many choices for opening RAR files on macOS as on the more popular Windows platform.
+There are still a few, however.
+We recommend the free app “The Unarchiver,” which has great support for multi-part archive files.
+After installation, you can launch The Unarchiver to associate file types with the app.

 After associating file types, you can extract a RAR archive by simply double-clicking the file.
 The Unarchiver create a folder with the same name as the archive, and then extracts its contents to the new folder.
 Note that if you’re working with a multi-part RAR archive, you’ll need to open the first file in the set.
 The Unarchiver will handle the additional files in the set automatically.